-Scuola Grande dei Carmini, S. Maria Carmini and the S. Sebastiano
+Scuola Grande dei Carmini, Santa Maria dei Carmini and the S. Sebastiano

 Scuola Grande dei Carmini

 |Way to the Scuola dei Carmini Two sides of the Scuola dei Carmini Facade|

 |Inauguration of the treasury in 2018 of the Scuola Grande dei Carmini|

 Next to the main church of the carmelites, the Santa Maria dei Carmini, this scuola was constructed.
 The building was designed in 1670 by Baldassare Longhena, but was completed by another developer.
 Longhena did oversee the completion of the ‘beautiful staircase.‘

 |Staircase to the Sala del Capitolo big size Ceiling of the staircase|

 |The entry hall and a detail of the ceiling big size|